geomesa/geomesa-nifi/README.md

 FeatureNameOverride         | Override the feature name on ingest.
 SftSpec                     | SFT specification String.
 Overwritten by SftName if SftName is valid.
 ConverterSpec               | Converter specification string.
-Overwritten by ConverterName if ConverterName is valid. brokers                     | List of Kafka brokers zookeepers                  | Comma separated list of zookeeper IPs or hostnames zkpath                      | Zookeeper path to Kafka instance namespace                   | Kafka namespace to use partitions                  | Number of partitions to use in Kafka topics replication                 | Replication factor to use in Kafka topics isProducer                  | Flag to mark if this is a producer expirationPeriod            | Feature will be auto-dropped (expired) after this delay in milliseconds.
-Leave blank or use -1 to not drop features. cleanUpCache                | Run a thread to clean up the live feature cache if set to true.
-False by default.
-Use 'cleanUpCachePeriod' to configure the length of time between cache cleanups.
-Every second by default.
+Overwritten by ConverterName if ConverterName is valid. kafka.brokers               | List of Kafka brokers kafka.zookeepers            | Comma separated list of zookeeper IPs or hostnames kafka.zk.path               | Zookeeper path to Kafka instance kafka.topic.partitions      | Number of partitions to use in Kafka topics kafka.topic.replication     | Replication factor to use in Kafka topics

 ## PutGeoTools